 (b) carrying out, controlling, or managing any undertaking, works, or business;

-“railway land” means land that is part of a government railway.
+railway land means land that is part of a government railway.

 [Section 2AA inserted by No. 31 of 2003 s.
 98.]

 2A.
 Relationship to Rail Safety Act 1998

 If there is a conflict or inconsistency between a provision of this Act, or subsidiary legislation made under this Act, and a provision of the Rail Safety Act 1998 or subsidiary legislation made under that Act, the provision of that Act or subsidiary legislation prevails to the extent of the conflict or inconsistency.